urbit/docs/azimuth/life-and-rift.md

 of networking key changes and quantity of [breaches](@/using/id/guide-to-breaches.md), respectively.
 This is explained in more detail below.
-These values are utilized by [Ames](@/docs/arvo/ames/ames.md) and [Jael](@/docs/arvo/jael/jael-api.md) to ensure that you are communicating with a ship using its most recent set of keys.
+These values are utilized by [Ames](@/docs/arvo/ames/ames.md) and [Jael](@/docs/arvo/jael/jael-api.md) to ensure that communication between ships is always done with the most recent set of networking keys, and that networking state is appropriately reset when a breach has occurred.

 Before it has been spawned, every ship begin with a `life` and `rift` of 0.
 For galaxies, stars, and planets, these values are stored in the Azimuth PKI, while for moons, these values are stored by their parent.
 Comets cannot change their networking keys, nor can they breach, and so their `life` and `rift` are always 0.

-You can check your current life and rift number by running the `+keys our` generator in dojo.
-You can inspect another ship's life and rift by running `+keys ~sampel-palnet`.
+You can check your current `life` and `rift` number by running the `+keys our` generator in dojo.
+You can inspect another ship's `life` and `rift` by running `+keys ~sampel-palnet`.

 ## Life